 Professional and Practitioner Standards

-The Professional and Practitioner Standards define the requirements that applicants and registrants need to meet to be registered.
+The Professional and Practitioner Standards define the requirements that applicants and registrants need to meet to be registered under the ASCI Professional Accreditation Scheme.
 These registration standards are outlined below.
-These standards are an important part of the Professional and Practitioner Registration Scheme and all registrants will be assessed against them.
+These standards are an important part of the Professional Accreditation Scheme and all registrants will be assessed against these requirements.

-The registration standards provide consistency and inform decision-making when concerns are raised about the conduct and/or performance Registered Professionals and Practitioners.
+The registration standards provide consistency to the process and inform decision-making when concerns are raised about the conduct and/or performance of registered Professionals and Practitioners.

 1. Relevancy of Practice